 Ohio Non-Disclosure Agreement

-The Ohio Non-Disclosure Agreement (NDA) offers those that are planning on disclosing confidential information a lawful means of preventing the party learning the information from sharing it with third (3rd) parties or competitors.
+The Ohio Non-Disclosure Agreement (NDA) is a business form used for legally preventing people from sharing information they learned in a confidential setting from sharing or using the learned info in wrongful ways.
 The document contains conditions that ensure the party learning the information has no room for assumptions about what they can and cannot divulge to other parties.
 Information found in the NDA includes:

 - What information is and isn’t considered confidential.

 - The scope of the agreement (which should not be too small nor too large, as either can render the contract unusable).

 - The jurisdiction of where any court proceedings would take place, in the event they are necessary.

 Trade Secret Law

 Definition of Trade Secrets (§ 1333.61): Any type of information that a) carries “independent economic value, actual or potential” by the fact that it is not known widely, and b) the sharing party has undertaken reasonable efforts to keep from becoming public knowledge.

 Definition of Misappropriation (§ 1333.61): In order for stolen trade secrets to be considered as “misappropriation,” the information has to have been: